• Skip to primary navigation

 Instructions

-• Now add them to finely sliced onion along with coriander leaves.
+• Now add them to finely sliced onion along with chopped cilantro or coriander leaves.

 • Leave aside for 10 minutes.
 The mixture will become moist.